rotcivegaf/wallet-contracts-v3/docs/SESSIONS.md

 > Advanced Permission Rules: Extend the permission system to support more complex conditional checks or dynamic rule adjustments.
 Provide improved error messages and diagnostic tools for failed validations.

 > [!NOTE]
-> Implicit Session Revocation: Implement a mechanism to revoke implicit session signers independently from the global signer.
+> Implicit Session Revocation: Implement a mechanism to revoke implicit session signers independently from the identity signer.
 This could be achieved by extending the implicit blacklist to include not only target addresses but also signer addresses, or by maintaining a separate blacklist array specifically for revoking implicit session signers.
-This feature would allow revocation of access for a compromised signer without necessitating an update to the global signer.
+This feature would allow revocation of access for a compromised signer without necessitating an update to the identity signer.

 ---